Loading…

 Start at Chapter 1.
 Read in order.
 What follows is what to expect.

-SSS-Class Suicide Hunter (also published in English as SSS-Class Revival Hunter on Tapas) is an ongoing manhwa adapted from a Korean web novel by Shin Noah.
-The manhwa art is by FANSIA, with the series published on WEBTOON in English.
-Season 4 ended at chapter 151 in mid-2026; the series is currently on a season break and will resume.
-The source web novel by Shin Noah is complete at 400 chapters.
+SSS-Class Suicide Hunter (published in English as SSS-Class Revival Hunter, its official title on Tapas) is an ongoing manhwa adapted by Neida (story) and Bill K (art) from a Korean web novel by No-A Sin.
+Tapas is the only official English source -- the series is not officially licensed on WEBTOON.
+Season 4 ended at chapter 154 in early 2026; the series is currently on a season break and will resume.
+The source web novel by No-A Sin is complete at 400 chapters.

 The premise: Kim Gong-ja is an F-grade hunter, the lowest classification in a world stratified by combat ability.
 He acquires a unique skill: when he dies, he copies the ability of whoever killed him, and the timeline resets to 24 hours before his death.
 He wakes up with the new skill and full memory of what happened, then moves forward through a timeline with different starting conditions.
 He has 24 hours of foreknowledge, a new ability, and a specific cost (the 24 hours he lived are erased for everyone else).
 Managing what to copy, from whom, and what to do with the foreknowledge is the series' central tactical problem.

 This is not a regression story and not a time-loop story.
 The distinction matters and is covered in detail in the mechanic section below.
-Platform: WEBTOON (free, official English translation).
-Also on Tapas as SSS-Class Revival Hunter.
-Status: ongoing (S4 ended at ch 151, season break mid-2026).
+Platform: Tapas (coin system, official title SSS-Class Revival Hunter).
+Status: ongoing (S4 ended at ch 154, season break since early 2026).

 The mechanic has two parts, and both matter.
 Part one: when Kim Gong-ja is killed, he copies the skill of whoever killed him.
 Part two: the timeline resets to 24 hours before his death.